AdobeDocs/campaign-classic.pt-BR/help/campaign/using/creating-a-local-campaign.md

 ### Público-alvo {#audience}

-Para uma campanha local, a entidade central pode especificar as entidades locais envolvidas por meio da marcação da opção **[!UICONTROL Limit the package to a set of local entities]**.
+For a local campaign, the central entity can specify the local entities involved by checking the **[!UICONTROL Limit the package to a set of local entities]**.

 ![](assets/s_advuser_mkg_dist_create_mutual_entry3.png)